smkrishnac/Chatbot-NLP/README.md

 The dataset is from one of the biggest industries in Brazil, having 12 different plants in 3 different nations.
 Each observation in the dataset corresponds to one accident.
-The details of the different columns are as below:

 [Link](https://github.com/MarurSrikanta/Chatbot-NLP/blob/main/data.csv)